Yashggoswami/WhosYourLeader/README.md

 # WhosYourLeader

-A platform where you can find about details about people contesting election in your constituency
+A platform where you can find the details about people contesting election in your constituency in current election.

 database creation -->
 https://github.com/Yashggoswami/Web-scraping/blob/feat/database/Database/DataBaseCreation.sql